by-protocol/TallyProcessor/README.md

 TallyProcessor
 ==============

-This software is published under the GNU GPL 3.0
+This software is published under the GNU GPL 3.0.
-You find a copy of this licence in the file gpl-3.0.txt under TallyProcessors program directory.
+You find a copy of this licence in LICENSE.txt.

 What is TallyProcessor: